calebhailey/sqlitemaker/README.md

 # Introduction
-**SqliteMaker** is a tool for converting csv data to sqlite databases.
+**SQLiteMaker** is a tool for converting csv data to sqlite databases.
 It is written in [Python][python] using ugly hacks with some [SQLAlchemy][sqlalchemy] ORM-sauce sprinkled on top.